QianyeYang/FEHT/README.md

 # Overveiw
-The offical source code for paper - ``A Deep Learning Framework for Fetal Heart Tracking in Ultrasound Videos: Toward Enhanced CHD Detection''
+The offical source code for paper - ``A Deep Learning Framework for Fetal Heart Tracking in Ultrasound Videos: Toward Enhanced Congenital Heart Defects Detection``

+The paper is officially accepted by the conference of FIMH 2025 (Functional Imaging and Modeling of the Heart).
+Paper will be released soon!

 ## Environment Setup